abenelfqih/Smart-doorBell-iot/README.md

 - Takes a photo of the person.
 - Sends the photo to a Telegram bot.
 - Controls the door lock via Telegram commands (`/lock` to lock, `/unlock` to unlock).
+-  Visualizes timestamps and photo counts in ThingSpeak

 ## Hardware Requirements